flowroute/flowroute-messaging-ruby/README.md

 #### Example response

-On successfully invoking the method, the MDR is returned as shown in the following example:
+On successfully invoking the method, the MDR is returned as shown in the following example.
+If an error is encountered while invoking the message, an [error response message](#errorgetmsg) is returned.

 >**Note:** The following shows example formatting only.
 It is not intended to show the formatting of your own output.